 Wyoming #1 and New Jersey #50 on Tax Competitiveness

-Washington, DC (Nov 17, 2015)—This morning, the nonpartisan Tax Foundation released the 12th annual edition of the State Business Tax Climate Index, which measures how competitive and well-structured each state’s tax code is by analyzing over 100 tax variables in five different categories: corporate, individual income, sales, property, and unemployment insurance taxes.
-Wyoming once again takes first place with the best tax code in the country, while New Jersey continues its long-standing hold on last place.
+Washington, D.C.
+(Sept 28, 2016)—This morning, the nonpartisan Tax Foundation released the 13th annual State Business Tax Climate Index, which measures how well-structured each state’s tax code is by analyzing more than 100 variables in five tax categories: corporate, individual income, sales, property, and unemployment insurance.
+Wyoming once again takes first place with the most competitive tax code in the country, while New Jersey maintains its long-standing position at the bottom of the pack.

-States are punished for overly complex, burdensome, and economically harmful tax codes, and are rewarded for transparent and neutral tax codes that do not distort business decisions.
-A state’s ranking can rise or fall significantly based not just on its own actions, but also on the changes or reforms made by other states.
+States are penalized for overly complex, burdensome, and economically harmful tax codes and rewarded for transparent and neutral tax codes that do not distort business decisions.
+A state’s ranking can rise or fall significantly not only because of its own actions, but also because of reforms made in other states.

 The Tax Foundation is the nation’s leading independent tax policy research organization.
 Since 1937, our principled research, insightful analysis, and engaged experts have informed smarter tax policy at the federal, state, and local levels.